Gaza, COVID-19 Relief

 Asira Shamaliya | عصيرة الشماليّة

-This playground is located in the Nablus District of Palestine.
-It is situated near a school and serves approximately 6,000 children from three intersecting villages.
+Located in the Nablus District of Palestine, this playground is situated near a school and serves approximately 6,000 children from three intersecting villages.
 The Municipality of Asira Shamaliya, together with Dr. Mohammed Sawalha, are the gracious keepers of this park, which also boasts a skate park.
 In addition to building the playground, PfP sponsors youth workshops to encourage environmental awareness and volunteerism.

 Budrus | بٌدرُس